 What is Trauma?

 Trauma happens when we go through something devastating, overwhelming, and/or terrifying without the chance to process our feelings about experience.
 These trauma experiences can be a single event, multiple events, or chronic toxic stress that is above and beyond our capacity and resources to cope.
 Because our mind and body did not process through the emotions, we lock them into our memories and bodies.
 It is as if our emotions become frozen in the time of trauma.
 Sometimes the trauma gets trapped in our mind and body enough that we develop what mental health professionals call "Post Traumatic Stress Disorder" or PTSD.
-If you're experiencing some of these symptoms, your mind and body are trying to recover and return to normal and it's the perfect time to reach out and begin trauma therapy.
+If you're experiencing some of these symptoms, your mind and body are trying to recover and it's the perfect time to reach out and begin trauma therapy.

-Symptoms of PTSD After Trauma
+Symptoms of Trauma and PTSD

 - Recurrent, intrusive images, thoughts, and perceptions